wp-plugins/ceceppa-multilingua/readme.txt

   2) Append flag to html element
   3) Add flags to menu

-= Can I translate the "Site Title" and/or "Tagline"
+= Can I translate the "Site Title" and/or "Tagline" =

 Yes, you can translate them in "Ceceppa Multilingua" -> "Site Title/Tagline" page.

+= Can I customize the flags? =

+Yes, you can but don't store your own flags in the plugin directory, or you lose them when update the plugin.
+Store your own flags in:
+*) "wp-content/upload/ceceppaml/tiny" - tiny size
+*) "wp-content/upload/ceceppaml/small" - small size

+If the directory "ceceppaml" doesn't exists, create it

+= How to configure the plugin, and support page =

+The FAQ is available at the [Plugin Homepage](http://www.alessandrosenese.eu/it/pillole/wp-guide/ceceppa-multilingua-configurare-e-utilizzare-il-plugin/)

+For Problems visits the [Support page](http://www.alessandrosenese.eu/it/pillole/wp-guide/ceceppa-multilingua-configurare-e-utilizzare-il-plugin/)

 == Screenshots ==